4 Channel Amplifiers For Cars

 2. JL Audio JX400/4D

 Best known for their subwoofers, the JL Audio company is one of the pioneers of the car audio industry.
-This speaker powers up to 75 watts on each component speaker and produces a great quality of sound from high to mid-range frequencies.
+This speaker powers up to 75 watts on each component speaker and produces a great sound quality from high to mid-range frequencies.

-JX400 has sleek tamper-free removable cover and a blue LED light which is a lovely addition to your car’s interior design.
-This device is super easy to use as it is compatible with any car stereo system and it also comes with the D-class technology which is perfect for high quality sound.
+JX400 has a sleek, tamper-free removable cover and a blue LED light, which is a lovely addition to your car’s interior design.
+This device is super easy to use as it is compatible with any car stereo system, and it also comes with the D-class technology perfect for high-quality sound.

-The only drawbacks are that the background noise is a bit more obvious and the price is a bit too much for budget shoppers.
+The only drawbacks are that the background noise is slightly more obvious and the price is too much for budget shoppers.

 This Amp may be unavailable at the moment (June 2022).
 If that is so, check out our option below.